KardamSinghal/TranscriptAI/README.md

 AI-powered voice transcription with Whisper and LLM cleaning.
 Browser-based recording interface with FastAPI backend.

 **📺 Recommended Video Tutorial:** For project structure and API details, watch the full tutorial on YouTube: https://youtu.be/WUo5tKg2lnE
+**Agentic Branch:** Switch to the branch `checkpoint-agentic-openrouter` to build on the agentic demo from the full video on YouTube: https://youtu.be/uR_lvAZFBw0

 **Features:**